SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Explainer System

-As described in Section~\ref{sec:control_panel}, the drop-down menu of projection embedding in the control panel provides multiple projection embedding sources, including not only the vanilla diffusion step but also the combination of the diffusion step with noise and condition, as indicated by the red solid dots in Fig.~\ref{fig:diffwavenetsvc}.
+As described in Section~\ref{sec:control_panel}, the drop-down menu of projection embedding in the control panel provides multiple projection embedding sources, including not only the vanilla diffusion step but also the combination of the diffusion step with noise and condition, as indicated by the red solid dots in Fig.~\ref{fig:diffwavenetsvc} of \ref{app:svc_model}.
 By examining the projection embedding results of combining diffusion step with noise and condition, users can compare the differences in diffusion step trajectories under different condition scenarios.
+Additionally, we propose a novel sampling strategy called interval clustering center sampling.
+The specific steps are as follows: (a) Set the number of steps to be sampled, denoted as $S$. (b) Divide the total interval into T/S sub-intervals, each sampling one sample. (c) Perform k-means clustering on all samples within each sub-interval to find the central point, and then calculate the distance from all samples to this center, and finally select the sample closest to the center as the representative sample.
+The clustering approach ensures that each sub-interval selection considers global temporal embedding information.
+Furthermore, by clustering and selecting the step closest to the center, the chosen steps are highly representative.